drichardson/dougrichardson.us/site/_posts/2016-01-23-go-memory-allocations.markdown

 This article is written for programmers familiar with basic memory management concepts but unfamiliar with Go memory management in particular.

-# Stack, Heap, and Data Segement
+# Stack, Heap, Data Segment, and Code Segment
-There are 3 places memory can be allocated: the stack, the heap, and the data segment.
+There are four places memory can be allocated: the stack, the heap, the data segment, and the code segment.

 ## Stack
 Some memory allocations are done on [the stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).